Irish Horse Racing Tips

 The biggest dual-purpose course in Ireland.
 A reasonably flat track, it is fairly galloping in nature when it comes to the Flat, but is rather sharper as a jumps course.
 The hurdles course in particular tests speed, while there is only one fence in the home straight before the winning post.

-Tends to share top-billing with Leopardstown during the jumps season.
+This tends to share top-billing with Leopardstown during the jumps season.
 It is a more galloping track and a fair jumping test (Irish fences are a little easier than British ones, in general), with a rise for the last half-mile or so.

 Horse Racing in Ireland – Facts